Over 30 Years of Data for Life

 Building rich databases before Big Data

 For more than three decades, Eurofins has earned its place as a leading provider of analytical services.
-The Company now performs more than 400 million tests each year to establish the safety, identity, composition, authenticity, origin, traceability, and purity of biological substances and products.
+The Company now performs hundreds of millions of tests each year to establish the safety, identity, composition, authenticity, origin, traceability, and purity of biological substances and products.
 Its extensive databanks offer years’ worth of information about pharmaceuticals and food and their properties.

 Many of the tests that Eurofins performs around the world rely on one of the Company’s extensive proprietary databases, not simply to compare results to, but very often to obtain the results themselves.